dhanushkreddy/zenvue/README.md

 # Zenvue - Your Feed, Your Rules

-**Our Vision:** Zenvue is pioneering a new advertising paradigm centered on user choice and empowerment.
-We are building the essential bridge between discovery and purchase, creating a win-win ecosystem where consumers control their feed, brands connect with engaged audiences, and value is shared equitably.
+Zenvue empowers consumers to take control of their advertising experience, connecting brands with engaged audiences through personalized, user-driven ad discovery that creates shared value for all.

 ---